ahmadkane93/OSU-bootcamp-readme-generator/Develop/readme.md

   * [Contacts](#contacts)

   ## Description
-  Creating a generator that can create read me files for projects.
+  This application will be generating readme.md files for future projects to improve efficiency.

   ## Installation
-  Link and clone repo.
+  Click on the video link and follow the [instructions.](https://github.com/git/)

+  ## Usage
+  Fill out all required type fields.

   ## Contribution
-  undefined
+  none

   ## License
-  MIT
+  MIT License

   ## Contacts
-  For additional information, send me an [email](gggg) or refer to my [Github](https://github.com/git/)
+  For additional information, send me an [email](ahmadkanework@gmail.com) or refer to my [Github](https://github.com/ahmadkane93/)